 The frequently asked questions section addresses other eligibility issues.

 Each GSI appointment of .25 or greater provides a stipend, tuition waiver and health benefits during the term of appointment.
-If a student has a GSI appointment in the Winter Term, and again the following Fall, s/he is also eligible for carryover benefits during the Spring/Summer Term.
 Each GSI appointment is for one term only.

 Applicants apply for GSI positions and submit all application materials through the UM Jobs website.